valentin2105/Simplekube/README.md

 <img src="https://i.imgur.com/gMGVimd.png" width="500">

-A simple installation script for easily deploy a single node Kubernetes cluster.
+A simple installation script for easily deploy a single node Kubernetes cluster. (tested on Ubuntu 16.04)

 > Simple as a shell script.
 It allow you to deploy easily k8s for test or dev purposes.